136 Creative Party Ideas

 Those who seek shall find.
 It sounds crazy, but you can create a lot of excitement for a party directly in anticipation of it.

-The options are endless; just make sure you tell everyone what to wear for the occasion.
+The options are endless; just tell everyone what to wear for the occasion!

 5. Midnight in Paris party

-Either way, doing a 20s themed party has all the fun built right in.
+Either way, having a 20s-themed party has all the fun built right in.
 The music, fun, drinks, and dancing do all the hard work for you.
+Dressing up is half the fun, so announce in advance that you’ll be awarded a prize for “Best Dressed.”

 6. Harry party

-Instead, team captains are drawn out of a hat, and then the team captains take turns doing a draft picking the other players who will be on their team for a night of games, challenges, and contests.
+No, you’re not going to be playing Quidditch (unless you want to, of course).
+Instead, team captains are drawn from a hat, and then the captains take turns doing a draft, picking the other players on their team for a night of games, challenges, and contests.

 7. Cat party

-Reach out to your local humane shelter or animal adoption center and see if you can set up a cat party.
-Tell them you want to find new homes for as many of the cats as possible by hosting a pet adoption party for cats.
+Contact your local humane shelter or animal adoption center to see if you can set up a cat party.
+Tell them you want to find new homes for as many cats as possible by hosting a pet adoption party.

 8. Blindfold party

-There might never be better party photos than when everyone, including the people taking the pictures, was blindfolded.
+There might never be better party photos than those taken with everyone, including the people taking the pictures, blindfolded.

 9. Drink and dessert crawl

-And then top it all off with some cheesecake and hot buttered rums at that exciting place you like so much.
+And then top it all off with some cheesecake and hot buttered rums at that exciting place you like.
+Dinner is overrated.

 10. Scavenger hunt party

-There are tons of killer scavenger hunt lists already available online, so start with whichever one you find the most interesting and get out there and get it done.
+Many killer scavenger hunt lists are already available online, so start with whichever one interests you most and get out there and do it.

 11. Bachelor vs. Bachelorette party